-The complainant may choose not to answer questions posed by the respondent or members of the Community Review Board, but by doing so will not prevent continued discussion by the Community Review Board if the circumstances warrant it.
+The complainant may choose not to answer questions posed by the respondent or members of the Community Review Board or dean of students but by doing so will not prevent continued discussion by the Community Review Board or dean of students if the circumstances warrant it.

-The complainant shall be allowed to present witnesses and character references on their own behalf and to be accompanied by an advisor of their own choice.
+The complainant shall be allowed to present witnesses, including one character reference, on their own behalf and to be accompanied by an advisor of their own choice.
 The advisor shall be a current faculty, staff, or student member of the Hampshire community.
-The complainant shall also be allowed to question witnesses whose statements may be considered by the board in its deliberations.
+The complainant shall also be allowed to direct questions, through the board, to witnesses whose statements may be considered by the board or dean of students in their deliberations.

-The board shall not permit the consideration of statements by witnesses not available for questioning, but this rule may be waived for good cause if the board by majority vote determines that admission of such a statement is in the interests of justice and will not cause undue prejudice to either party.
+The board or the dean of students shall not permit the consideration of statements by witnesses not available for questioning, but this rule may be waived for good cause if the dean of students, or the board, by majority vote, determines that admission of such a statement is in the interests of justice and will not cause undue prejudice to either party.